gilmoregrills/osc-js-project/doc/spec.md

 ## channel 0

-Channel 0 accepts messages that modify settings on other channels.
+Channel 0 is always a control channel that accepts messages that modify settings on other channels.

 Channel 0 is controlled by sending messages to the address 0.
 Channel settings modified using channel 0 will apply to all messages sent to the modified channel until the settings are changed again.